Thomas-Gottwald/NLP4/READMENLP4.md

 ##### Possible optimization / future work
-One problem that occurs with the PDF extraction is that disadvantageous parts of the PDF, which contain no usable information for our usecase, are also extracted.
-This means for example the title page with the paper contibutors etc. or food- / head- notes.
+One problem that occurs with the PDF extraction is that disadvantageous parts of the PDF, which contain no usable information for our use case, are also extracted.
+This means for example the title page with the paper contributors etc. or food- / head- notes.
 It would be beneficial to analyze ways to remove these parts from the extracted text or recognize them before extracting the text.
 This would boost the performance of the NLP techniques like the similarity or keyword extraction when they are used in combination with the pdf extraction.

 ### Reference Extraction
-The Reference Extraction uses an the scholarcy REST API which extracts all references from an uploaded PDF.
+The Reference Extraction uses the scholarcy REST API which extracts all references from an uploaded PDF.
 The scholarcy reference extraction API returns a JSON string with all references in textual description as well as different links to the references.
-These links can be of 3 diffrent types:
+These links can be of 3 different types:
 * crossref => Is a https://dx.doi.org/ link with the respective doi.
-* scholar_url => Is a link leading to the google scholar result of the specific paper
+* scholar_url => Is a link leading to the Google Scholar result of the specific paper
-* oa_querry => Leads either directly to a PDF version of the reference or to the paper page of the publishing journal
+* oa_query => Leads either directly to a PDF version of the reference or to the paper page of the publishing journal

 Not for all references all 3 of the types are available.